suhailnepal/MLforSRE/README.md

 description                     category              label

-Server is down                  System Issue             1 Cannot connect to WiFi          Network Issue            0 Application keeps crashing      Application Issue        2
+Server is down                  System Issue             1

+Cannot connect to WiFi          Network Issue            0

+Application keeps crashing      Application Issue        2
 ```
   * Next step is to split the dataset into training set (80%) and testing data (20%).
 This is to check if the model is accurate or not. [more here](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).
 If we push all the data into the model, it will just memorise it, testing model is used to quiz the model.
   * Next step is to comvert incident Description into a numerical format, and uses TF-IDF (Term Frequency-Inverse Document Frequency) to find important words.
 After conversion, it could be in a vector format `[0.2, 0.5, 0.1, 0.0, ...]` Common words like is, are get lower score wheras words like server, database gets higher score. [more here](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html)
   * Lastly, we save the data in `pkl` format so that we don't have to process the data everytime.
+  * Vectorizer.pkl is used to convert text to numbers, this is needed to tranform new text when making prediction later.
+  * Processes_data.pkl stores converted training/test data to avoid re-processing every time.

+2. Training model `trainmodel.py`
+* After the data has been processed, we have `incident descriptions`, converted into `TD-IDF vectors`.
+We also have corresponding labels, we now need to train a model so that it can learn patterns and predict the category of any new incidents.
+*

 ## Things to consider